arbor-sim/arbor/doc/index.rst

 Acknowledgements
 ----------------

-This research has received funding from th  European Unions Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 720270 (Human Brain Project SGA1), and Specific Grant Agreement No. 785907 (Human Brain Project SGA2).
+This research has received funding from the European Unions Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 720270 (Human Brain Project SGA1), Specific Grant Agreement No. 785907 (Human Brain Project SGA2), and Specific Grant Agreement No. 945539 (Human Brain Project SGA3).

 Arbor is an `eBrains project <https://ebrains.eu/service/arbor/>`_.